 - An Endogenous Theory of Property Rights: Opening the Black Box of Institutions, in Journal of Peasant Studies, 2016, 43/6 also available as book (Routledge, 2019)

-Application credibility theory in other studies (click for open access)
+Credibility Thesis in international studies (click for open access)

 General theory and methodology